- Phonological markedness avoidance in sentence formation (in collaboration with Bruce Hayes, and, more recently, Tim Hunter).

 Breiss, Canaan and Bruce Hayes (2020).
 Phonological markedness effects in sentence formation.
 Language. [pdf]

-Breiss, Canaan (in revision for Phonology).
-Constraint cumulativity in phonotactics: evidence from Artificial Grammar Learning studies. [pdf] – Comments welcome!
+Breiss, Canaan (accepted at Phonology).
+Constraint cumulativity in phonotactics: evidence from Artificial Grammar Learning studies. [pdf]

-Breiss, Canaan and Adam Albright (under review at Glossa).
+Breiss, Canaan and Adam Albright (resubmitted to Glossa).
 Cumulative markedness effects and (non-)linearity in phonotactics. [pdf] – Comments welcome!

 Peer-reviewed conference proceedings

-Breiss, Canaan and Colin Wilson (in press).
+Breiss, Canaan and Colin Wilson (2020).
 Extending adaptor grammars to learn phonological alternations.
 In Proceedings of the Society for Computation in Linguistics (SCiL) 2020. [pdf]

 Breiss, Canaan (2019).
 Phonotactic markedness increases processing costs in speech production.
 Poster presented at the 32nd Annual CUNY Conference on Human Sentence Processing. [poster]